moonshot11/ShadesOfFriends/README.md

 ### Choosing gender

-In addition, you can optionally specify the gender of your names.
+You can optionally specify the genders of your names.
 The patcher will select citizens which have already been assigned that gender.
-By default, the patcher is in `#any` mode and will randomly select citizens to replace.
-A different mode can be activated by providing a pound sign followed by the gender.
-Note that nonbinary is a third gender category defined in Shadows of Doubt, and is different from the `#any` mode.
+By default, the patcher is in `#any` mode, and the citizens adopting your custom names will be chosen completely at random.
+A gender mode can be activated by providing a pound sign followed by the gender.
+All names below that line will be assigned to citizens of the corresponding gender.
+(If there are no more citizens of that gender, the patcher will silently switch back to `#any` mode.)

+Note that nonbinary is a third gender category defined in Shadows of Doubt, and is distinct from the `#any` mode, which is means "pick any gender for this name."

-To change the gender mode, provide the specifier on its own line:
+To change the gender mode, provide one of the following specifiers on its own line:

 ```
 #any